acoli-repo/AURIS/guidelines/draft/C-information-structure_addenda/3-focus-spans.md

         > Note: For the latter case (not unambiguously identifiable, but in a semantic relation with a `KNOWN` referring expression `Y`) , annotate `KNOWN` for a referring expression `X` if and only if (a) `X` can be replaced by `Y` without a change in meaning, or (b) `X` can be paraphrased by `(the) X of Y` (or `... from Y`, or another preposition) without a change in meaning.

-        > Note: Syntactically bound pronouns (e.g., relative pronouns such as `the people, **who** ...` or syntactically bound possessive pronouns) are function words that are not to be annotated unless included in an otherwise continuous span.
+        > Note: Syntactically bound pronouns (e.g., relative pronouns such as `the people, **who** ...`) and attributive possessive pronouns (e.g., `**our** students`) are function words that are not to be annotated unless included in an otherwise continuous span.
 Nominal predicates (e.g. `Peter is **a football star**`) are to be annotated as non-referring expressions.

-    - *for non-referring expressions* (e.g., verbs, predicative adverbs, predicative adjectives): a context word that has been introduced before, either directly, with a morphologically related form (`America` - `American`), or means of a semantic relation (synonymy, hypernymy, hyponymy, meronymy, etc.) with a previously mentioned word.
+    - *for non-referring expressions* (e.g., verbs, predicative adverbs, predicative adjectives): a context word that has been introduced in a preceding sentence, either directly, with a morphologically related form (`America` - `American`), or means of a semantic relation (synonymy, hypernymy, hyponymy, meronymy, etc.) with a previously mentioned word.

         > Note: For the latter case (semantic relation between word `X` and a previously mentioned word `Y`), annotate `KNOWN` only `X` could be replaced by `Y` without a change in meaning.